derwiki/go-chatgpt/README.md

 #### `MAX_TOKENS`
 Defines the maximum number of tokens to generate in the response.
 The default value is `100`.

+#### `GPT_MODEL`
+Specify a single model to use for completions.5-turbo model.
+If not specified, all models will be used concurrently.

 #### `PROMPT_PREFIX`

 Defines a prefix that is prepended to any prompts sent to the API.
 Mostly useful when data is coming in on STDIN and you